|

 How was my performance in comparison to my peers?
 How much money was

 saved?
 Don’t be in a hurry.
-Just try to remember your performance one
+Just try to remember your performance

-month at a time.
+one month at a time.
 Make plenty of notes.

-Your performance
+Your performance reviews

-information.
-If you don’t have
+you don’t have

-reference letters, ask your favorite
+reference letters, ask

-provide material that you could use on your resume.
+letters may provide material that you could use on your resume.

 Friends and colleagues

-You can also ask your friends and colleagues
+You can also ask your

-them suspicious about your [job search] intentions.
+don’t make them suspicious about your [job

 CAR stories

-A very effective method that career professionals use is
+A very effective method

-the CAR format, where the acronym CAR stands for Challenges, Actions,
+that career professionals use is the CAR format, where the acronym CAR

-and Results.
-List your employment in chronological order (starting
+stands for Challenges, Actions, and Results.
+List your employment in

-with most recent first) and prepare a list of challenges you faced in
+chronological order (starting with most recent first) and prepare a

-each position.
-What actions did you take to overcome these challenges?
+list of challenges you faced in each position.
+What actions did you

-What results did your actions produce?
+produce?
 How did it impact the company?
+Try to write at least 3–5

+CAR stories for each position you have held.
 (Do take a look at our

 CAR stories worksheet.)